IDQDD/rocket.bot/readme.md

 docker run --name batfish -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 batfish/allinone
 ```

-It's time to make sure batfish is working
+It's time to make sure batfish is working.
-to do that you have to prepare network configuration files and place them under the directory
+To do that you have to prepare network configuration files and place them under the directory
 > backend/bf_snapshots/networks/configs

 then run interactive python (ipython or bpython) and excute the following code: